“From small beginnings come great things.” – author unknown

 From resting and eating to lifting and love-making, here’s what you can expect – and do – from the first day after your breast implant surgery to your first post-op visit one week later.
 Top tip: Listen to your body.

 How will you feel after getting breast implants from Denver breast augmentation surgeons?
 Women most often describe the feeling as discomfort, not pain.
 Those who have had children say they feel like they did when their breasts were fully engorged with milk after childbirth.
 Women who haven’t had kids describe the feeling as tightness, burning or pressure.
 The discomfort usually starts to ease up on the fourth day after surgery.
 Until then, you can take the medications that are prescribed to make you comfortable during the recovery period.
 Read more about breast augmentation here.

 You’ll be home the same day after your surgery, and you need time to rest and heal.
 That doesn’t mean you have to stay in bed, but you should take it easy for one week.
 Listen to your body and the instructions given to you post-op – not to the voice in your head that tells you the living room needs vacuuming.
 If you need an excuse note from chores, your doctor should be happy to write one for you.

 ♥ “I was so scared of having extreme pain and I only had a little discomfort.
 It’s just been 8 days and I feel great, sexy and beautiful.” ♥

 Although patients very rarely report nausea and vomiting after their surgery, it’s best to start off with clear soups the first evening.
-Although it might be tempting to order a pizza, avoid fast foods the first day.
+Although it might be tempting to order a pizza, avoid fast food for the first day.
 By lunchtime the day after surgery, you can eat whatever you want – even a big meal.

 ♥ “The recovery was way faster then I thought.” ♥